lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Overview

-Three security sessions are going on in parallel (as detailed in the subsections):
+Three security sessions are going on in parallel:

 * EDHOC between device (U) and (domain) authenticator (V)
 * Voucher Request/Response between authenticator (V) and authorization server (W)
-* A third session between device (U) and authorization server (W) mediated by the authenticator carrying the Voucher Info from U to W, and the Voucher from W to U.
+* A third session between device (U) and authorization server (W) mediated by the authenticator.

-The most relevant message fields of EDHOC {{I-D.ietf-lake-edhoc}} in this specification are shown within brackets \{ ... \} (see {{fig-protocol}}):
+{{fig-protocol}} provides an overview of the message flow with more details provided in the subsections.
+The most relevant message fields of EDHOC {{I-D.ietf-lake-edhoc}} used in this specification are shown within brackets \{ ... \}:

 * G_X: the 'x' parameter of the ephemeral public Diffie-Hellman key of party U
+* SUITES_I: the relevant cipher suites of U including the selected cipher suite for the EDHOC session
 * EAD_1: External Authorization Data of message_1
 * EAD_2: External Authorization Data of message_2
 * ID_CRED_R: data enabling the party U to obtain the credentials containing the public authentication key of the responder V
 * ID_CRED_I: data enabling the party V to obtain the credentials containing the public authentication key of the initiator U
-* Sig_or_MAC_2: a signature or MAC made by party V with use of the private key of V
+* Sig_or_MAC_2 (Signature_or_MAC_2): a signature or MAC made by party V with use of the private key of V
-* Sig_or_MAC_3: a signature or MAC made by party U with use of the private key of U
+* Sig_or_MAC_3 (Signature_or_MAC_3): a signature or MAC made by party U with use of the private key of U